Working With Discovered Objects

 Viewing an Object's Total Access

-By default, the bottom section of the details page for an object displays a list of all identities and roles that have access to the specific object, as well as the following information:
+By default, the bottom section of the overview page for an object displays a list of all identities and roles that have access to the specific object, as well as the following information:

-the name of the cloud account associated with the object
+the name of the cloud source associated with the object

-the number of policies being used to control that access
+the number of access paths being used to control that access

 When you select a tile, the information displayed in the list changes to match the context of your selection.

-Select the plus + sign in the Policies column for an entry in the list to view the name of the specific policy that is granting the access to the identity or role.
+Select the plus + sign in the Access Paths column for an entry in the list to view the name of the specific policy that is granting the access to the identity or role.

-Select a policy name to open the policy details in a JSON viewer below.
+Select an access path name to open the path details in a JSON viewer below.

 To close the JSON viewer, select the X icon in the top right of the window.